lpmi-13/veilid-terraform-scaleway/README.md

 Then run `source .env` and the variables should be set up correctly in your shell.

+> If you want to use a separate SSH key, then generate one in this folder like `ssh-keygen -t ed25519 -o -a 100 -f veilid-key`.
+Then use that key in `setup-veilid.yaml`.

 After that, you should be ready to run `terraform init && terraform apply`.

 The IP addresses for the nodes will be at the bottom of the terraform output.
 They'll look something like: